 You are currently writing a book about Randy Rhoads?

 Yes, that’s correct, and I’m going to finish it very soon.
 It’s called OFF THE RAILS.

 What kind of stuff can we expect from your book?

 Oh, it’s written in diary form.
 I mean, I’ve got these really nice crazy stories about Ozzy, and Ronnie has all these great stories from Rainbow and Sabbath, amazing stories.
 My own motivation is to write about what happened basically.
 There is so much wrong information flying around, you know.
 There are so many inaccurate accounts of the tours, places and dates, and other stuff.
 Basically, that’s all about it.
 I was the only musician in Quiet Riot and Ozzy with Randy, so I witnessed many different things.
 All the craziness with Ozzy and stuff, you know?

 I can’t wait to finish it, but I still have eight more chapters to do, and then I’m done.
 Hopefully, it comes out sometime next year?

 They both are great.
 We are running to each other all the time.
 There was a Randy Rhoads introduction in the guitar center, and they both were there and so on.
-There is really nothing bad to say about then.
+There is really nothing bad to say about them.
 I started writing the book because I met Sharon after one Black Sabbath show, and we talked to each other like in the old days, and she said to me that Ozzy doesn’t remember anything from the past years.
-I thought that was a real shame that he couldn’t tell about those years, so somebody has to (laughs).
+I thought that it was a real shame that he couldn’t tell about those years, so somebody has to (laughs).

 Did you use any outside writers to help to get this book written?

 No. I didn’t need any help with this book because I was there by myself, and I do remember everything, “laughs.”
 You know what.
-When I’m on tour, I always wrote down notes like: “Today I’m here, this is the hotel, this is the capacity,” and so on.
+When I’m on tour, I always write down notes like: “Today I’m here, this is the hotel, this is the capacity,” and so on.